 This lens is at its best performance between f/5.6 and f/8.
 If you go beyond that you’ll start to notice the diffraction starting to be an issue.
 However, I must say, in real-world shooting, I would be very comfortable with this lens at f/11.
 Even f/16 on many subjects, but f/22, as seen next, gets too soft for me.

-Here’s a shot at f/22.
-Click on the image and see the same trunk details.
-It’s a bit softer.
-But this is at f/22.
+Here’s the shot at f/22.
 There’s more depth-of-field therefore it should be sharper, right?

 Unfortunately, diffraction is happening.
 This is not usually an issue when we’re shooting wider open because the diffraction gets worse when the opening (aperture) is smaller.
 You probably already know that shooting wide open often gives you a softer image as well, so what’s going on here?